jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ## Read-Only Memories
 Read-only memories (ROM) consist of interconnected arrays to store an array of binary information.
-Once the binary information is stored it can be read any time but cannot be altered.
-Large ROMs are typically used to store programs and/or data which will not change by the other circuitry in the system.
+Once the binary information is stored, it can be read at any time but cannot be altered.
+Large ROMs are typically used to store programs and/or data that will not change by the other circuitry in the system.
 Small ROMs can be used to implement combinatorial circuits.
 A ROM uses a decoder, similar to one designed in 1-1 earlier, to address a particular location.

 A ROM will have m address input pins and n information output pins to store 2^m words information, each word being n bit in length.
-The content is accessed by placing an address and the content of the corresponding word is read at the output pins.
+The content is accessed by placing an address, and the content of the corresponding word is read at the output pins.

-In Verilog HDL, memories can be defined as a two dimensional array using **reg** data type, as illustrated below:
+In Verilog HDL, memories can be defined as a two-dimensional array using **reg** data type, as illustrated below:
 ```verilog
 reg [3:0] MY_ROM [15:0];

 ```

 where **reg** is data type, MY_ROM is a 16x4 memory with 16 locations each location being 4-bit wide.
-If the memory is to be modeled as read only then two things must happen: (i) memory should only be read and not written into, and (ii) memory should somehow be initialized with the desired content.
-Verilog HDL provides a system task, called **$readmemb**, to initialize memory with a content.
-Following is an example of definition and usage of 4x2 ROM.
+If the memory is to be modeled as read-only then two things must happen: (i) memory should only be read and not written into, and (ii) memory should somehow be initialized with the desired content.
+Verilog HDL provides a system task, called **$readmemb**, to initialize memory with content.
+Following is an example of the definition and usage of 4x2 ROM.

 ```verilog